rileyarnie/instagramm/README.md

 This is a web-app that mimicks the instagram web app and allows users to see images displayed and can click on the image to see more details like the comments.

-As of this being published, there are only 3 categories a user can search by:
-- Heroes
-- Food
-- Cars

-There are plans to populate the database more.

 ## User Story
 - A user can create an account, login and use the app
 - A user recieves a confirmation email upon registration